 - As tempting as it may be to pump yourself up by blasting your favorite song, this is not the time nor the place for distractions like that.
 If you are playing music be sure you can hear your surroundings.

 - Follow the rules listed above for running on a road or trail, and amp them all up a notch since there are going to be more people out there with you than usual.

 And above all, have fun!
 That’s what running is all about.

 We hope these rules helped you figure out some good running etiquette to follow for your next run.

-If you’re interested in going for a trail run around Moab with a group of friends or just want to get out and explore Moab with a helpful guide, we offer guided running tours for all ages.
+If you’re interested in going for a trail run around Moab with a group of friends or just want to get out and explore Moab with a helpful guide, our sister company Canyon Voyages offers guided running tours for all ages.
 Get in touch with us to find the best time to get out for a run!